wazuh/wazuh-documentation/source/user-manual/capabilities/system-inventory/compatibility-matrix.rst

 The Syscollector module now supports scan packages from `NPM (Node Package Manager)  <https://www.npmjs.com/>`_ and `PyPI (Python Package Index)  <https://www.npmjs.com/>`_, **the support is only for the default paths of those packages' installation**.

-The following table shows the new feature that are compatible with various operating systems, where '*√*' means compatible enhancement, '*✗*' not supported enhancement, and '*–*' not applicable.
+The following table shows the new feature that are compatible with various operating systems.

 +------------------------+----------------------------------------+
 |                        |  **Syscollector package enhancement**  |